mlabs-haskell/clb/docs/reports/ms6/article.md

 and has been used for quite a long time.

 PSM was very lean in terms of dependency footprint and very fast.
-It gave accurate estimates for resource usage too since it was based on the `plutus-ledger-api`.
+It gave accurate estimates for resource usage since it was based on the `plutus-ledger-api`.
 One peculiarity of PSM was their custom ledger state management, i.e. a simplified set of rules for handling transactions and stepping ledger's state.
-It was close to `cardano-ledger` rules, but not the same.
+It was close to `cardano-ledger` rules but not the same.

 This is where discrepancies with the real rules quickly began to accumulate as time went on, so PSM started to suffer from many issues which deteriorated